Nephrotic syndrome is a set of symptoms and signs of kidney damage including:

 Diseases that may lead to nephrotic syndrome include:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 High blood pressure may indicate kidney damage.
 A urine test will show if you have too much protein or any blood in your urine.
 A blood test will show if your blood contains too much cholesterol and not enough protein.

 Your bodily fluids and tissues may be tested.
 This can be done with: